-The contract of the Chief Executive was agreed prior to 27 June 2012 and includes in his sum in lieu of notice an amount equal to his on-target bonus pro-rated for time.
+The contract of the Chief Executive was agreed prior to 27 June 2012 and includes, in his sum in lieu of notice, an amount equal to his on-target bonus pro-rated for time.
 All future contracts will contain a 'PILON' clause based purely on salary, pension allowance and benefits with payments staged over the notice period and an obligation to mitigate loss.

-Current contract start date Unexpired term Notice period from Company Notice period from executive Alistair Cox September 2007 Indefinite One-year One-year Paul Venables May 2006 Indefinite One-year Six months
+Current contract start date Unexpired term Notice period from Company Notice period from executive Alistair Cox September 2007 Indefinite One year One year Paul Venables May 2006 Indefinite One year Six months

 The non-executive directors do not have service contracts with the Company, but are appointed to the Board under letters of appointment for an initial three-year period.
 They have agreed to annual retirement and reappointment by shareholders at the Company's annual general meeting and, with the exception of the Chairman, appointments can be terminated immediately by the Company.
-Letters of appointment are available for review from the Company Secretary and a pro forma letter of appointment can be viewed on the Company's website haysplc.com.
-Susan Murray and Andrew Martin were appointed to the Board and Remuneration Committee on 12 July 2017.
+Letters of appointment are available for review from the Company Secretary and a proforma letter of appointment can be viewed on the Company's website haysplc.com.

-Non-executive director Date appointed to the Board Date of current letter of appointment Notice period Alan Thomson 1 October 2010 14 July 2010 (Renewed) Three months Peter Williams 24 February 2015 24 February 2015 None Paul Harrison 8 May 2007 31 August 2011 None Victoria Jarman 1 October 2011 31 August 2011 None Torsten Kreindl 1 June 2013 30 May 2013 None MT Rainey 14 December 2015 14 December 2015 None Pippa Wicks 1 January 2012 30 November 2011 None
+Non-executive director Date appointed to the Board Date of current letter of appointment Notice period Andrew Martin 12 July 2017 28 August 2018 Three months Peter Williams 24 February 2015 24 February 2015 None Susan Murray 12 July 2017 12 July 2017 None MT Rainey 14 December 2015 14 December 2015 None Torsten Kreindl 1 June 2013 30 May 2013 None Cheryl Millington 17 June 2019 17 June 2019 None